mick3/milestone_4/README.md

 # Milestone 4 | Geezer.com

+##### Geezer.com Concept
+I had the idea for Geezer.com when I thought of someone who is in their 30's who shops on their computer for hobby buys.

 ##### What does it do and what does it need to fulfill?
 This Milestone Project serves as the completion of the Full Stack Web Developer Course offered by Code Institute.